 If you work in higher ed, you know there are specific organizational factors at play that influence how content strategy plays out.
 That’s why we detailed the three pillars of content strategy in higher education, providing another lens through which to understand the discipline.

-What Does a Content Strategy Look Like?
+What Does Content Strategy for the Web Look Like?

 This is a very common question, likely stemming from the fact that content strategy can still feel obtuse to some.
 If I had a dollar for every time I saw someone ask for a sample content strategy or a content strategy template, I’d be taking myself out to a nice lunch, for sure.